PieInOblivion/zero-pool/README.md

-# Zero-Pool: Zero-Allocation Thread Pool
+# Zero-Pool: Consistent High-Performance Thread Pool
 *When microseconds matter and allocation is the enemy.*

 This is an experimental thread pool implementation focused on exploring lock-free MPMC queue techniques and zero-allocation task dispatch.
 Consider this a performance playground rather than a production-ready library.